GitHubWestie/milestone-project-three/README.md

 ![landing](/other-media/screenshots/landing.png) ![signup](/other-media/screenshots/signup.png) ![signin](/other-media/screenshots/sign-in.png)

 Users will need to sign up and login to view their account and bike shed.
+User credential creation is controlled using form validation and passwords are hashed before being stored using Werkzeug.

 After being successfully signed up users will be directed to the 'My Bike Shed' page to add their first bike.